Accessible information for Service Users and Carers on Covid-19 can be found here

 Books on Wards

-The library service has been working with Birmingham City Council’s ‘Library Services at Home’ team to facilitate the provision of a regular book collection for interested inpatient services – two services currently using this service are Cilantro at the Barberry and Ardenleigh.
+The library service has been working with Birmingham City Council’s ‘Library Services at Home’ team to facilitate the provision of a regular book collection for interested inpatient services.

-The library team have also helped with setting up a service user-led library service at Ardenleigh and will soon be working with the occupational therapy team at Reaside Clinic to develop a similar service.
+The library team have also helped with setting up a service user-led library service at Ardenleigh and continue to support the Occupational Therapists and service users involved in this.

 If you would like the team to help your unit, please contact us.

 The Reading Agency hold a reading challenge every year (currently named ‘Reading Ahead’) in which people are encouraged to read at least six books, poems or articles.
 They can complete a reading diary and enter a prize draw.
 For a number of years the library service has offered packs of quick read books and reading diaries to wards and units so that service users have the opportunity to participate.
 Staff have also participated in these reading challenges.
 You can read more about Reading Agency challenges here

 Popular crime fiction author Martina Cole spoke to service users and staff about her books at the Barberry.
 This event was well attended and created a shared sense of excitement among both service users and staff who enjoy reading her books.